zealbell/TetrisView/README.md

    [horz-tetris:2,2,-2,2]1#2~[vert-tetris:2,2,2,2]2#1~[horz-tetris:-2,2,2,2]1#1~[vert-tetris:-2,2,2,2]3#0
 ```

 Ok so enough with DJ-Khaleying 'Another One', basically you get the idea.
-You are in charge of what tetrisables you would like
+You are in charge of what tetrisables
-    to create.
+you would like to create.

  **2. Complex Arrangements and Shapes**
-        In situations you really want to stack up your TetrisViews like a real TetrisLock as per the way the Game is aimed at locking the
-        right objects to plug into one another correctly.
+        In situations you really want to stack up your TetrisViews like a real TetrisLock as per the way the Game is aimed at locking/plugging the right objects into one another correctly.
 I mean something like this:

 ![Demo](shots/complex-arrangement-tetris.png)

 that's where the **TetrisClick(ViewGroup$FrameLayout)** comes in. so that the clicks are handled correctly for TetrisViews
 whose bounding rectangles/boxes overlap also for positioning too.
-     - Have Another one(*_*)
+     - Have Another one(*_**)

 ```xml
                <linkersoft.blackpanther.blacktetris.TetrisClicker